BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 *The Goblins of Goblin-town are disgusting creatures, riddled with countless diseases and each of them sporting a plethora of deformities.
 In fact, the greater the amount of mutations that a Goblin has, the*

-*higher up the ranks he is considered to be â€” this makes the captains of the Goblin hordes a hideous bunch of nightmarish creatures!
+*higher up the ranks he is considered to be — this makes the captains of the Goblin hordes a hideous bunch of nightmarish creatures!
 These troglodyte beings carry a variety of wicked weapons, crafted from whatever materials they can get their boil-ridden hands on, whether this is scraps of used metal or even the sharpened edges of the broken bones of their victims.*

 *It has been known for the Goblin King to form pacts with other evil beings, for a price.
 It is for this reason that the Goblin Mercenaries exist.
 More cunning than those that spend their days dwelling in the darkness of Goblin-town, Goblin Mercenaries plan ambushes for their unsuspecting foes, where they pounce upon them with overwhelming numbers.*